International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Andreas Fibig - International Flavors & Fragrances, Inc.

 And I might add on – if you look at the market and you have seen this between the big companies and the small or mid-market companies, it's really bifurcation of the market.
-And now for us, in particular, in North America increasing our share in the smaller customers is really beneficial for us, and it will help us with our growth rates as well going forward.
+And now for us, in particular in North America, increasing our share in the smaller customers is really beneficial for us, and it will help us with our growth rates as well going forward.

 Lauren Rae Lieberman - Barclays Capital, Inc.

-But, Andreas, were those – and I understand that and I know that's been big piece of the strategy and the acquisitions, it all make a ton of sense.
-I just wonder if those businesses are yet large enough to offset some of the pressure that may be ahead, even if it's a short-term again as Rich said kind of lagging the correction that your larger customers in North America have seen in the last three months?
+But, Andreas, were those – and I understand that and I know that's been a big piece of the strategy and the acquisitions, it all makes a ton of sense.
+I just wonder if those businesses are yet large enough to offset some of the pressure that may be ahead, even if it's a short-term, again, as Rich said, kind of lagging the correction that your larger customers in North America have seen in the last three months?

 Andreas Fibig - International Flavors & Fragrances, Inc.

-Actually, we see it now through because it is now five acquisitions, if we include PowderPure and we are building critical mass.
+Actually, we see it now through, because it is now five acquisitions if we include PowderPure, and we are building critical mass.
 And what we see here is new wins as well going forward.
-And actually all of these acquisitions – okay, I can't talk for PowderPure, it's probably between you.
-But all of the four acquisitions have at least double to triple the growth rate of regional business and they are becoming an engine of growth for us.
+And actually, all of these acquisitions – okay, I can't talk for PowderPure, it's probably between you.
+But all of the four acquisitions have at least double to triple the growth rate of regional business, and they are becoming an engine of growth for us.
 And I think it's helping.

 I agree with you.
-At the beginning when we had our first acquisition, it was very small.
-It was not moving the needle, but now accumulating more of these growth engines that's really, really helpful for us and that's actually moving it forward.
+At the beginning, when we had our first acquisition, it was very small.
+It was not moving the needle, but now accumulating more of these growth engines that's really, really helpful for us, and that's actually moving it forward.
 Particularly in North America, we see it actually big times, big times.

 Lauren Rae Lieberman - Barclays Capital, Inc.